Why I Want to Be a Mentor

 The Low-Income Housing Institute (LIHI) and Western Washington University Woodring College of Education are partnering for a community based mentoring project.
-The project is a $30,000 President's Initiaitve, Bruce Sheperd, President of Western Washington Univesity underscores Western's support of social justice and education.
-Mentors will be from Seattle Central Community College and South Seattle Community College.
+The project is a $30,000 initiative sponsored by Bruce Shepard, President of Western Washington University.
+It seeks to emphasize Western's support of social justice, inclusion and diversity in education.
+Mentors will be from North Seattle Community College, Seattle Central Community College, and South Seattle Community College.
 The mentors will engage in one-on-one tutoring empowering LIHI residents to develop digital and job hunting/soft skills.
 The project is based in Seattle and is one year long.

 Residents will meet once a week with a tutor to work on digital skills, anything from writing an e-mail to a family member, to creating a resume or applying for a job online.